Connectom Networking and Innovation Fund

 The Algonauts Project Demonstrator: Explaining the brain with AI models

-The Algonauts Project is an ongoing effort that aims to explore human and machine intelligence with the latest algorithmic tools (Cichy et al., 2019).
-In this way, the Algonauts Project serves as a catalyst to bring together biological and machine intelligence researchers on a common platform to exchange ideas and advance both fields in a form of challenges and join workshops (http://algonauts.csail.mit.edu/).
-Here, we propose to leverage the ongoing success of the Algonauts Project to engage and motivate young talent, including high school students and bachelor students, into becoming the future leading scientists in AI from an interdisciplinary perspective.
-For that, we aim at building a demonstrator that showcases how AI models, specifically artificial deep neural networks, can be used to unveil brain functioning that lead to human behavior, as well how the gained insights can be used to guide the design of brain-inspired AI models that might have desirable properties similar to human cognition, such as modularity of functions.
-This could inform how to support a more transparent and explainable behavior of the model decisions, as well as designing models that are robust to perturbations and noise.
-The demonstrator is aimed at being interactive with a user-friendly interface to go through the main 3 steps to use AI models to understand the human brain.
-Step 1 consists on acquiring brain data of humans watching images or videos, step 2 is selecting existing AI models or building your own model to explain the brain data, and the 3rd step is to match both to gain insights of what is happening inside the brain while humans look at the stimuli.
-For this purpose, we will integrate in the core of the demonstrator our lab toolbox, called Net2Brain, whose purpose is integration of AI models to predict brain data (Bersch et al., 2022).
-We will enhance it and further develop it such that it can also be open to the scientific community later on.
-Importantly, we aim at integrating the AI models that are being developed in hessian.AI, e.g., those with human learning characteristics, such as continual learning models (Dr. Mundt) and embodied models from robotics (Prof. Chalvatzaki), as well as interpretability and explainability algorithms.
+The Algonauts project is an ongoing project that aims to explore human and machine intelligence using the latest algorithmic tools (Cichy et al., 2019).
+In this way, the Algonauts project serves as a catalyst to bring together researchers from the fields of biological and machine intelligence on a common platform to exchange ideas and advance both fields in the form of challenges and joint workshops (http://algonauts.csail.mit.edu/).
+Here we propose to leverage the ongoing success of the Algonauts project to motivate young talents, including high school and undergraduate students, to become the future leaders in the field of AI from an interdisciplinary perspective.
+To this end, we aim to build a demonstrator that shows how AI models, in particular artificial deep neural networks, can be used to reveal the workings of the brain that lead to human behaviour, and how the insights gained can be used to guide the design of brain-inspired AI models that could have desirable properties similar to human cognition, such as modularity of functions.
+This could shed light on how to support more transparent and explainable behaviour of model decisions, as well as how to develop models that are robust to perturbations and noise.
+The demonstrator is intended to be interactive and provide a user-friendly interface to go through the three main steps of using AI models to understand the human brain.
+Step 1 is to collect brain data from people viewing images or videos, step 2 is to select existing AI models or create your own model to explain the brain data, and the third step is to compare the two to gain insights into what is happening inside the brain while people are viewing the stimuli.
+To this end, we will integrate into the core of the demonstrator our laboratory toolbox called Net2Brain, whose purpose is to integrate AI models to predict brain data (Bersch et al., 2022).
+We will improve and further develop it so that it can later be made available to the scientific community.
+An important goal is the integration of AI models developed in hessian.AI, e.g. those with human learning characteristics, such as continuous learning models (Dr Mundt) and embodied models from robotics (Prof Chalvatzaki), as well as interpretability and explainability algorithms.

 Prof. Dr. Antje Jahn, Darmstadt University of Applied Sciences, Department of Mathematics and Natural Sciences